-ENGLISH AS A SECOND LANGUAGE (ESL) SUPPORT (1930A, 1930B), Grades 9-12, $1^{\rm st}$ or $2^{\rm nd}$ Sem., One-half
+ENGLISH AS A SECOND LANGUAGE (ESL) SUPPORT (1930A, 1930B), Grades 9-12, 1st or 2nd Sem., One-half

 Credit.
-Prerequisite: Identified ESL students only This is a one semester elective credit course.

-This is a one semester elective credit course that provides additional support to assist students with Limited English Proficiency (LEP) in their acquisition of English language knowledge and skills.
+Prerequisite: Identified ESL students only This is a one semester elective credit course that provides additional support to assist students with Limited English Proficiency (LEP) in their acquisition of English language knowledge and skills.